-IR physicians have consistently stated that the biggest problem with existing microcatheters is a lack of active control which leads to increased procedure time, cost and risk to patient outcomes.
+Interventional radiologists consistently state that one of the biggest problems with existing microcatheters is the lack of active tip control, which frequently leads to increased procedure time, cost and risk to patient outcomes.

 During a procedure, the interventionalist uses a guidewire in concert with the microcatheter to select the desired vessels.
 This process can be hampered by a variety of factors such as vessel tortuosity, acute branch-point angles, presence of atherosclerotic plaque, and user skill level.
 While complex cases can often be anticipated from pre-procedural imaging, other factors, such as microvessel wall compliance or additional variant anatomy, are often encountered during the procedure.